techarkit/Interview-wiki/NetApp_Storage.md

 Replication is little slower then XDP (since it tracks each block change and replicate the same to destination)

 ### what is portset?
+Portsets are a collection of ports that can be associated with an igroup.
+Portsets are used to limit the ports that can be used by the initiators in the igroup to access a target lun.

 ### What is initiator group?
+Initiator groups (igroups) are tables of FC protocol host WWPNs or iSCSI host node names.
+You can define igroups and map them to LUNs to control which initiators have access to LUNs.

 ### How to solve CIFS unaccessible issue?
 ### How to solve NFS unaccessible issue?
 ### What is infinite volume?
+An Infinite Volume is a single, scalable volume that can store up to 2 billion files and tens of petabytes of data.
+Infinite Volumes are designed to address the needs of large unstructured repositories of data, which are also known as enterprise content repositories.

 ### What is flexgroup volume?
+FlexGroups combine local WAFL® file systems in a distributed storage cluster to provide a single namespace that seamlessly scales across the aggregate resources of the cluster (CPU, storage, etc.) while preserving the features and robustness of the WAFL file system.

 ### How to convert DP to XDP snapmirror relationship?
 - Snapmirror quiesce  -source-path svm:volA -destination-path svm:volb
 - snapmirror break -source-path svm:volA -destination-path svm:volb